 Depression and obesity are two very challenging health issues, and scientists continue to explore the complicated physical and psychological links between them.
 It is hardly surprising the two occur together.
 Ten percent of the U.S. population displays at least some symptoms of depression and two-thirds have excess weight or obesity.
 But, are the two functionally related?

-It often seems appealing to lose weight quickly.
 For many of us, it’s easier to think about severely restricting what we do to see rapid gains in a short period of time, than it is to think about making long-term sustainable life changes.
-But rapid weight-loss – especially the sort that we commonly call “crash” dieting – is not without risk that must be considered in relation to any possible rewards.

 It is now general knowledge that obesity has an effect on various other diseases including diabetes, cardiovascular disease, high blood pressure, high cholesterol, cancer, sleep apnea and more recently, fatty liver disease; however, did you ever think that obesity could affect your immune system?